yer-mtd/hammertime/README.md

 # Hammertime Panel

-Companion for your vanilla server
+Extended moderation for your vanilla server

 Currently allows for :